 How to play: Rip the paper into strips and on each one write the name of an object, animal or famous person, then add them to the glass and mix them up.

-How to play: Drop a penny (which naturally features the Queen's face on it) into the nearest available glass.
-The unsuspecting owner of this drink then has to down it as fast as possible – i.e. saving the Queen.
+How to play: Drop a penny (which naturally features either the late Queen or the current King's face on it) into the nearest available glass.
+The unsuspecting owner of this drink then has to down it as fast as possible – i.e. saving the King or Queen.

 Once they hit the bottom and retrieve the penny, this person gets to keep the coin, and it’s their job to drop it into someone else’s drink, and so on and so forth.
 There are no real winners, but you’ll all get a good buzz in double quick time.